Book today and get 5% discount off the tour price. Find out more

 Overnight at a lodge near the Fish River Canyon (or similar).

-On day eight of this Budget Lodge Safari, we continue our drive north through Namibia's changing landscapes.
+On day eight of this Senior Lodge Safari, we continue our drive north through Namibia's changing landscapes.
 Our next overnight accommodation is located on the edge of the vast Namib Desert, one of the oldest deserts in the world.

 The next day is spent exploring the dramatic scenery of this massive desert region.
 We rise early in the morning to make our way to the Sossusvlei Dunes area of the Namib.